navidrome/website/content/en/docs/Installation/pre-built-binaries.md

 Navidrome can be ran by simply double-clicking the binary that has been downloaded from the [release page](https://github.com/navidrome/navidrome/releases/latest) or by running it in the command line.
 However, that will keep a terminal window open while Navidrome is running.

 To have Navidrome running in the background, we can run it as a service.
-We define a service as shown below and save that in a file named `org.navidrome.plist` in the `~/Library/LaunchAgents/` folder.
+We define a service as shown below and save that in a file named `navidrome.plist` in the `~/Library/LaunchAgents/` folder.

 The example shown assumes a few things:

-1. The binary has been downloaded and extracted to the `/opt/Navidrome` folder.
+1. The binary has been downloaded and extracted to the `/opt/navidrome` folder.
 2. A [configuration file](https://www.navidrome.org/docs/usage/configuration-options) for Navidrome has been created and is named `navidrome.toml` in that folder.
 3. A log file for Navidrome has been created and is named `navidrome.log` in that folder.